mantidproject/mantid/docs/source/release/v6.8.0/framework.rst

 New features
 ############
-- Upgraded to Python 3.10
+- Upgraded to Python 3.10.
-- :ref:`SNSPowderReduction <algm-SNSPowderReduction>`, can now perform linear interpolation for temperature of two empty container background runs using new :ref:`InterpolateBackground <algm-InterpolateBackground>` algorithm
+- :ref:`SNSPowderReduction <algm-SNSPowderReduction>`, can now perform linear interpolation for temperature of two empty container background runs using new :ref:`InterpolateBackground <algm-InterpolateBackground>` algorithm.
-- New algorithm available, :ref:`InterpolateBackground <algm-InterpolateBackground>`, used to perform linear interpolation for temperature of two background runs
+- New algorithm available, :ref:`InterpolateBackground <algm-InterpolateBackground>`, used to perform linear interpolation for temperature of two background runs.
 - Drop support for numpy v1.21 because it's no longer maintained.